I am a 61-year-old female, married for 37 years, and was living a fairly normal life up until June of 2014.

 It was the beginning of summer, and as usual I was out in the yard tending to my gardens, pulling weeds and cleaning flowerbeds.
 Unfortunately, I didn't see the poison ivy and a few days later I was covered in a nasty rash.
 The poison ivy was on my face and pretty severe on my legs, so I went to my doctor who prescribed a dose of steroids.

 By the end of the week, the rash was not improving and I started to notice small bruises on my legs and arms.
 I also became extremely fatigued to the point that I could not get off the couch.
 My husband recognized that this was totally out of character for me, and on a Sunday morning called my doctor.
 The doctor instructed us to go to the local urgent care, which we did.
 The doctor at urgent care gave me an additional shot of steroids and did some blood work.
-We went home and after a dinner of steak and veggies, I actually felt a little better.
+We went home and after a steak and veggie meal, I actually felt a little better.

 Just as I was cleaning up from dinner, the phone rang; it was the doctor from urgent care.
 He advised me that my blood work had come back showing an extremely low platelet level and I needed to go to the emergency room immediately.
-He indicated that my platelets should be a minimum of 150,000, but were about 7,000 and my red blood was at 6.0, about half what it should be.
+He indicated that my platelets should be a minimum of 150,000, but were about 7,000 and my red blood cell level was at 6.0, about half what it should be.
 At that point, my mind went blank and I turned the phone over to my husband.

 We proceeded to the emergency room of the local hospital where my records had been sent.
 The emergency room doctors were baffled, but luckily they immediately called in a hematologist who started doing tests.
 She advised me that there was a good chance I would have to be moved to a larger hospital.
 Sure enough the test results came back, and I was told I would be transferred to Morristown Memorial Hospital.
 Just as transport arrived, I started having some stroke-like symptoms.
 It was so scary, I could not speak properly and my left side was cramping and going numb.
 The nurses rushed in and had me do all the exercises that one does when having a stroke, smile, push my hands with both fists, etc. They ran me down for a CT scan.
 Luckily, the symptoms passed as quickly as they began and once I was stabilized, the hour trip to Morristown was underway.